nilearn/nilearn/doc/development.rst

 This should add two files to the `dist` subfolder:

 - one for the source distribution that should look like `PACKAGENAME-VERSION.tar.gz`
-- one for the binary distribution that should look like `PACKAGENAME-PACKAGEVERSION-PYTHONVERSION-PYTHONCVERSION-PLATFORM.whl`
+- one for the built distribution that should look like `PACKAGENAME-PACKAGEVERSION-PYTHONVERSION-PYTHONCVERSION-PLATFORM.whl`

 Optionally, we can run some basic checks with `twine`: